milk-v/milkv.io/docs/meles/os-usage/ros2.md

 ![agentnode](/docs/meles/ros_car_agent_node.jpg)

 :::tip
-If the program is stuck at the first two lines after you start the agent, press the reset button on the MicroROS control panel to connect to the agent.
+If the program is stuck at the first two lines after you start the agent, press the reset button on the MicroROS controllor to connect to the agent.
 :::

 #### Gamepad Control